 Raki – aka tsikoudia – is made on the Greek island of Crete and is a pomace brandy made of twice-distilled grapes which contains 40% to 65% alcohol by volume.
 A similar strong distilled spirit is made in mainland Greece known as tsipouro.
 All three Greek drinks areProtected Designation of Origin (PDO) products.

-What Greek food to order?
+►What Greek food should I order?

 Unlike other cultures, Greeks like to have all dishes on the table and rarely do course meals.
 Instead, they order a wide variety of dishes and eat together with friends.
 You can order appetisers such as Greek salad, eggplant dip, tzatziki (garlic-yogurt dip), and a “ladero” (vegetable in olive oil and tomato sauce) dish, and a meat-based dish such as chicken with potatoes, moussaka, pastichio, pork with greens.

 ►What Greek food is vegan?

 For the most part Greek cuisine is vegan and/or vegetarian.
 These dishes are called “ladera” and are usually fresh vegetables cooked in extra virgin olive oil and tomato sauce.
 There are literally dozens of options and a vegetarian or vegan will never go hungry in Greece.
 There are also many sweets made with olive oil such as Lenten halvas, baklavas, or fruit and vegetable spoon sweets.